LukeGoule/LukeGoule/README.md

 ### Hey!

-My name is Luke and I am an aspiring C++ developer, currently in full time education.
+My name is Luke.
+I code.
-There's not much to say - my code should speak for itself.

 You may reach me at luke.goule (at) gmail.com.